ASFHyP3/hyp3/README.md

 These can be done by deploying the [ASF CI stack](cicd-stacks/ASF-deployment-ci-cf.yml).

-> [!WARNING]
-> This stack should only be deployed once per AWS account.
-This stack also
-> assumes you are only deploying into a single AWS Region.
-If you are deploying into
-> multiple regions in the same AWS account, you'll need to adjust the IAM permissions
-> that are limited to a single region.
+*Warning: This stack should only be deployed once per AWS account.
+This stack also assumes you are only deploying into a single AWS Region.
+If you are deploying into multiple regions in the same AWS account, you'll need to adjust the IAM permissions that are limited to a single region.*

 From the repository root, run the following command, replacing `<profile>` and `<template-bucket>` with the appropriate values for your AWS account: